"You must login" group file warning shows after log in

 The Vue app still needs to be updated so the message from

 'template_notices' hook isn't wiped out as in https://redmine.gc.cuny.edu/attachments/15930/library-wipeout.gif.

 Need your Vue expertise here!

-#12 Updated by Raymond Hoh 12 months ago
+#12 Updated by Raymond Hoh over 1 year ago

 Boone, the scenario you need to test is:

 2. From the private group's email notification, go to the file link for a private group.
 (Should look like